Kitchen Tips To Help You Actually Like Cooking

 Teaching yourself how to cook gives you the benefit of learning at your own pace and within your own budget.
 Knowing where to start is the struggle.

-Having a list of some specific foods you want to make through the years can inspire you and keep you inspired, because it's what you genuinely want to learn and not what you are told to learn.
+Having a list of some specific foods you want to make through the years can keep you inspired, because it's what you genuinely want to learn and not what you are told to learn.

-The key is to start simple and graduallly develop skills that you are excited about.
+The key is to start simple and gradually develop skills that you are excited about.
 You're simply not going to make a six course dinner right out of the gate.

 Below is an example of a cooking bucket list, but don't copy and paste.
 Collect ideas that inspire you, not because you think you should have the skill to be an accomplished cook.